Data loss prevention

 Prioritize data so that your data loss prevention implementation strategy starts with the information that is most sensitive or valuable if it is lost or stolen.

 Classify the data based on context, such as the user who created the data, where the data is stored, or the source application.
 This also allows for data tracking through use of persistent classification tags.
-Content inspection for regular expressions, such as credit card information or keywords, often runs according to protocols for PCI, PII, and other regulatory standards.
+Content inspection for regular expressions, such as credit card information or keywords, often runs according to protocols for personal identifiable information and other regulatory standards.

 Understand which data is at risk, when, by assessing risk at each point of data distribution.
 As information travels between customers, partners, and user devices along the supply chain, it is typically at greatest risk while in use on endpoints.